JustinLove/flow-dj/README.md

 - Stacks on `default` theme only, unlikely to work on all other themes.
 - Development started on Stepmania 5.0, and is now on Stepmania 5.1.
 It should still work with 5.0 and the old default (now legacy) theme, but I'm not running it regularly.
 - No means to filter songs.
 There is currently a hard-coded exclusion of a song group named `Muted` (which I use for songs muted by Twitch)
 - Score estimation assumes a single player set the high scores.
-However you can still request songs based on any target score, even if you wont't get that score yourself.
+However you can still request songs based on any target score, even if you won't get that score yourself.
 - I play in event mode, and have not tested other modes.
 - I play FailOff; providing scores, even bad ones, will help improve the model for estimating scores.
 - Runs for a set (but easily configurable) number of songs.